yanbrasiliano/starter-kit-laravue/README.md

 ## 📌 **TODO List**

-- [ ] Migrate Dockerfile from debian to alpine.
 - [ ] Set phpstan max level(10), currently level is 8.
 - [ ] Create a screen to display the logs on the frontend.
 - [ ] Create more unit and integration tests for the application features.